Supervisors & Proposed Research Topics

 • Analysis of films, series or social media content related to Jewish culture, the Holocaust and/or anti-Semitism

-• Practice and meanings of Jewish humor
+• Practice and meanings of Jewish humour

 PhD students can connect to the supervisor's research related to contemporary Hungarian Jewish culture.